 - Delegate responsibility for monitoring the achievement of the objectives on a daily basis to the headteacher.

-The equality link governors are Joanne Anning and Jeff Stratton.
-They will:
+The equality link governor is Jeff Stratton.
+He will:

 - Meet with the Headteacher, and other relevant staff members, to discuss any issues and how these are being addressed.

 - Ensure they’re familiar with all relevant legislation and the contents of this web page (document).